materialsvirtuallab/nano106/lectures/handouts/Handout 1 - Linear Algebra and Lattice Computations.md

 each other, and are not of unit length.
 On the right, we have the Cartesian coordinate system where the basis vectors are orthogonal and unit length.

-Consider the point P in the crystal, which has *crystal coordinates* denoted by [u, v, w].
+Consider the point P in the crystal, which has *crystal coordinates* (also known as *fractional* or *direct* coordinates) denoted by [u, v, w].
 In the example above, the crystal coordinates are [0.25, 0.25, 0.25].
 The conversion from crystal coordinates to Cartesian coordinates is given as:

 \\[
 \mathbf{x} = u \mathbf{a} + v \mathbf{b} + w \mathbf{c}